gqrx-sdr/gqrx/README.md

 - Various UI improvements.

 Youssef Touil
+- Two-stage FIR decimator design.
-- FIRCalc design tool for optimizing input decimator.
+- FIRCalc design tool for optimizing previous input decimator.

 Some of the icons are from:
 - The GNOME icon theme CC-SA 3.0 by GNOME icon artists